xinhanlim/jobapplicationtracker-BE/README.md

 - reg exp for login -> toublemsome for testing,
 - jobs updating and deletion only can be done if the user id is the one similar to the orignal created_by in jobs collections.

+3. thoughts
+- i dont think jobs will need jwt for deletion and updating since its by user, and in the first place user is tagged with a jwt.
+- does this method have some secruity issues ????

 ### Stuck at Jsonwebtoken, AuthMiddleware
 - understanding jsonwebtoken
 ```js